Causal Testing: Finding Defects' Root Causes: Causal Testing Applicability to Real-World Defects

 \subsection{Results}

 Figure~\ref{fig:app_results} shows our defect classification results.
-Of the 330 defects, we could make a determination for 139 of them.
-Of these, Causal Testing could promise the developer to try to help for 99 (71\%).
-For the remaining 40 (29\%), Causal Testing would simply say it cannot help and would not waste the developer's time.
-Of these 99 defects, for 76 (77\%), Causal Testing can produce information helpful to identifying the root cause.
-For 29 (29\%), an simple local IDE-based tool would work, and for 47 (47\%), a tool would need more substantial resources, such as running overnight or on the cloud.
-The remaining 23 (23\%) of the defects would produce information not helpful to developer.
+Of the 330~defects, we could make a determination for 139.
+Of these, Causal Testing would try to produce causal test pairs for 99~(71\%).
+For the remaining 40~(29\%), Causal Testing would simply say it cannot help and would not waste the developer's time.
+Of these 99~defects, for 76~(77\%), Causal Testing can produce information helpful in identifying the root cause.
+For 29~(29\%), a simple local IDE-based tool would work, and for 47~(47\%), a tool would need more substantial resources, such as running overnight or on the cloud.
+The remaining 23~(23\%) would not benefit from Causal Testing.
+Our findings suggest that \textbf{Causal Testing produces results for 71\% of real-world defects, and for 77\% of those, it can help developers identify and understand the root cause of the defect.}